 Wildwood Park is an extremely popular hiking and cycling spot and CRPD frequently hosts nature hikes there.
 The park has 14 trails covering 17 miles, including two year-round waterfalls, Paradise Falls and Little Falls.
 Wildwood is known for its spring wildflower displays from January to June.

 The park hosted a number of movie/TV productions in the 1930s to the 1960s, including Spartacus, Wuthering Heights, Wagon Train, The Rifleman and Gunsmoke.

 The following links provide additional details for a variety of hikes in Wildwood Park:

 Call the CRPD at 805.495.2163 for more information about the park.
 But for lots of detailed information about Wildwood Park, including trail maps and pictures, visit the Conejo Open Space Foundation website at www.cosf.org/website/html/wildwood.html.

 As far as facilities in the park, there are drinking fountains at the main parking lot as well as at the Teepee, at Paradise Fall and the two restroom areas in the park.
-The restrooms are located at Meadows Center, a small building located across the bridge that is adjacent to the short trail to the Indian Cave.
+One of the restrooms are located at Meadows Center, a small building located across the bridge that is adjacent to the short trail to the Indian Cave.
 CRPD often host short hikes from the main parking lot to Meadows Center for fun, games and s'mores.

 The other restrooms are at the bottom of Wildwood Canyon.
 You can get there by taking the Tepee Trail roughly 1/2 mile to the bottom of the canyon, or alternatively from Paradise Falls about 1/4 mile down the Wildwood Canyon Trail.
 The Arroyo Conejo Creek runs down from Paradise Falls to here and is fun to explore (keeping in mind still that this is partially urban runoff and thus you don't want to play around in it too much).